JoaquimXG/CM4025-Enterprise-Web/README.md

    - Restrict users to only view their own objects unless admin
 3. Create preconfigured pay grades for workers
 4. Create calculation with fudge factor
+5. IMPORTANT NEED TO DOCUMENT THAT NODE VERSION 18 IS REQUIRED BECAUSE OF STRUCTUREDCLONE

 ### Maybe TODO (probably not for this project)